 What is ransomware?

-Ransomware is a subclass of malware that is characterized by holding device control—and therefore locally stored data—for a ransom, which is typically paid using virtual currencies such as Bitcoin, though often premium SMS messaging and prepaid credit cards are alternative options.
+Ransomware is a type of malware that is characterized by holding device control—and therefore locally stored data—for a ransom, which victims typically pay in Bitcoin or with other virtual currencies, though often premium SMS messaging and prepaid credit cards are alternative options.
 Sophisticated ransomware attacks employ disk or file-level encryption, making it impossible to recover files without paying the ransom demanded by the hackers.

 Historically, ransomware has invoked the image of law enforcement to coerce victims into paying—displaying warnings such as the FBI logo and a message indicating that illegal file sharing has been detected.
 More recently, the authors of ransomware payloads clearly indicate that a device has simply been hacked.